FWolfe/Zomboid-Modding-Guide/README.md

 ### Zomboid's Lua Component
 Those familiar with Lua know there can be minor differences between versions (5.1, 5.2, 5.3) primarly in the modules and methods contained.
 Zomboid's Lua is not 'pure' Lua, it is modified Kahlua, a Lua interpreter writen entirely in Java.
 It lacks the performance of pure lua, but provides a almost seamless integration of the Java and Lua components.
 Not all Lua modules are implemented such as `io.*` and `os.*`
 Java classes and functions are 'exported' to Lua providing normal access to them, however things like java reflection will not work.
+These classes and functions are manually specified for export by the Zomboid developers, thus the Lua does not have full access to Java and is at least partially sandboxed.

 ### The Vanilla Lua
 **_Brief outline of what aspects of the game are controlled by lua, and where these aspects can be found in the files._**